 In September 1949, in his capacity as chairman of the Israel Executive of the wjc, Tartakower convened a press conference in Jerusalem.
 He was the main speaker at the conference, whose purpose was to present the activities of the wjc during the summer of 1949 to the Israeli public.
 Tartakower emphasized that the problem of relations between the Israeli public and Diaspora Jewry was a central issue on the organization’s agenda.
 He noted that most of the Jewish People do not reside in the State of Israel and underscored the importance of explaining the significance of its relations with the Diaspora to the Israeli public, making it clear that he regarded the Jewish People outside of Israel’s borders as an inseparable part of the fabric of Jewish life.
 In contrast to the worldview of Ben-Gurion and Golda Meir mentioned earlier, the outlook presented by Tartakower held that the State of Israel and the Jewish Diaspora are equally important, and their division would be destructive.
 He expressed strong support for the empowerment of the World Jewish Congress as a representative of Diaspora Jews in the international system, describing the wjc as “the most representative and effective Jewish representation” of the Jewish People.
-Tartakower was aware that a debate on issues related to the configuration of the Jewish People, at a time when the State of Israel was struggling for its existence, could be met with harsh criticism from many sectors of Israeli society.
+Tartakower was aware that a debate on issues related to the configuration of the Jewish People at a time when the State of Israel was struggling for its existence could be met with harsh criticism from many sectors of Israeli society.
 He countered this by arguing that these were fundamental problems that had to be addressed immediately: It had to be made clear, at the very outset of Israel’s formation, that it was not responsible for, or representative of, Diaspora Jews.
 The representation of Diaspora Jewry and engagement in issues affecting it had to come within the purview of Jewish organizations in the Diaspora.
 The State of Israel could not be involved in the lives of Jews in other countries.
 Such a situation would contravene international law and generate questions about dual loyalty.
 Tartakower warned against the emergence of two separate national entities, within and outside Israel, and emphasized that only the establishment of an organizational system that represents Diaspora Jews and works cooperatively with the State of Israel could prevent such a situation.